Impacted by Unexpected Federal Funding Changes?

 Broad, Complementary Technical Assistance

-Supporting technical assistance providers who are dedicated to building capacity within community nonprofit organizations
+Supporting technical assistance providers who are dedicated to building capacity within nonprofit organizations and jurisdictions

 How It Works